Brabham: Jack Brabham and Ron Tauranac (1961–1970)

 For 1968, Austrian Jochen Rindt replaced Hulme, who had left to join McLaren.
 Repco produced a more powerful version of their V8 to maintain competitiveness against Ford's new Cosworth DFV, but it proved very unreliable.
 Slow communications between the UK and Australia had always made identifying and correcting problems very difficult.
 The car was fast—Rindt set pole position twice during the season—but Brabham and Rindt finished only three races between them, and ended the year with only ten points.

 Although Brabham bought Cosworth DFV engines for the 1969 season, Rindt left to join Lotus.
 His replacement, Jacky Ickx, had a strong second half to the season, winning in Germany and Canada, after Brabham was sidelined by a testing accident.
 Ickx finished second in the Drivers' Championship, with 37 points to Jackie Stewart's 63.
 Brabham himself took a couple of pole positions and two top-3 finishes, but did not finish half the races.
 The team were second in the Constructors' Championship, aided by second places at Monaco and Watkins Glen scored by Piers Courage, driving a Brabham for the Frank Williams Racing Cars privateer squad.

-Brabham intended to retire at the end of the 1969 season and sold his share in the team to Tauranac.
-However, Rindt's late decision to remain with Lotus meant that Brabham drove for another year.
-He took his last win in the opening race of the 1970 season and was competitive throughout the year, although mechanical failures blunted his challenge.
+Brabham took his last win in the opening race of the 1970 season and was competitive throughout the year, although mechanical failures blunted his challenge.
+After losing secured victories in the last corner at both Monaco and England, Jack decided he had had enough, and sold his part in the company to former Jochen Rindt manager, a businessman named Bernie Ecclestone, at the end of the year.
 Aided by number-two driver Rolf Stommelen, the team came fourth in the Constructors' Championship.

 Ron Tauranac (1971)

 Tauranac signed double world champion Graham Hill and young Australian Tim Schenken to drive for the 1971 season.
 Tauranac designed the unusual 'lobster claw' BT34, featuring twin radiators mounted ahead of the front wheels, a single example of which was built for Hill.
 Although Hill, no longer a front-runner since his 1969 accident, took his final Formula One win in the non-championship BRDC International Trophy at Silverstone, the team scored only seven championship points.

-Tauranac, an engineer at heart, started to feel his Formula One budget of around £100,000 was a gamble he could not afford to take on his own and began to look around for an experienced business partner.
-He sold the company for £100,000 at the end of 1971 to British businessman Bernie Ecclestone, Rindt's former manager and erstwhile owner of the Connaught team.
-Tauranac stayed on to design the cars and run the factory.